ErfanM98/CYK/README.md

 # CYK
-A simple implementation of CYK algorithm using javascript
+A simple implementation of CYK algorithm using javascript. <a href="https://en.wikipedia.org/wiki/CYK_algorithm"> Learn more about the algorithm on Wikipedia.</a>

+For changing the grammar or the string edit the code.js file.